karthiksenthil/write-ups/ectf-2014/KnottyProblem/README.md

 > nc 212.71.235.214 5000

 ## Write-up
-We are given a single archive named _Knotty.tar.gz_ which contains a single executable named _knotty_ Looking at assembly code of the executable we see that there are three functions
+We are given a single archive named _Knotty.tar.gz_ which contains a single executable named _knotty_.
+Looking at assembly code of the executable we see that there are three functions

 * _main_ function